DustinRuetz/Documentastic/readme.md

 ## Installation

-Prerequisites:
+1. Prerequisite: Have [Node.js][node-js] installed.
-1. [Node.js][node-js] and a clone/copy of this repository.
+1. Get a clone/copy of this repository.
 1. Open a terminal window at the root of the repository.
 1. Run `npm install` to download all dependencies.